SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 Exercise-1: Ground state of C2H2 molecule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this exercise, we learn the calculation of the ground state solution
+In this exercise, we learn the calculation of the ground state
 of acetylene (C2H2) molecule, solving the static Kohn-Sham equation.
 This exercise will be useful to learn how to set up calculations in
 SALMON for any isolated systems such as molecules and nanoparticles.